What is an Independent Contractor Agreement?

 Putting things in writing protects both parties and gives certainty.

 Contracts are about more than wrapping your contractors up in red tape and telling them what they can’t do.
-Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on track, so you can focus on the fun part – the actual business.
+Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on track so that you can focus on the fun part – the actual business.

 Other names for an Independent Contractor Agreement